GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

-### Phase 5: Wallet Connection
+## Phase 5: Wallet Connection

 The wallet connection flow will vary slightly from dApp to dApp, but usually requires locating a **"Connect Wallet"** button, and then selecting the **"Metamask"** option in an ensuing modal.
 While our wallet is not actually Metamask, it is surfaced to apps in a way that looks like Metamask to avoid issues where sites may not have an option to select an injected wallet.

 To get a sense of what to write in the test, manually go to your live application and identify the visual and textual elements you need to click to go from the not-connected state to the connected state.
 Use the "inspect element" tool in browsers to help with this.
+See examples in our [test examples](https://app.gitbook.com/o/aEzOvP1ODgbzLwqZ2irE/s/6blK04TyOYOkA5ZEQW4b/end-to-end-testing/test-examples) section.

 <pre class="language-typescript"><code class="lang-typescript">import { test } from "@guardianui/test";